Linaro/lava/doc/v2/simple-admin.rst

 .. code-block:: none

  service lava-server-gunicorn restart
- service lava-logs restart
  service lava-publisher restart
- service lava-master restart
+ service lava-scheduler restart
- service lava-slave restart
+ service lava-worker restart

-.. note:: This applies to workers as well as masters but the ``lava-slave`` daemon has only minimal dependencies.
+.. note:: This applies to workers as well as masters but the ``lava-worker`` daemon has only minimal dependencies.
 Most of the work is done by lava-run which gets a new process at the start of each test job.
 It is NOT possible to restart lava-run - any affected test jobs will need to be resubmitted but this is considered